 Since you are no longer the owner of the property, you will have to make a claim in Small Claims Court to collect the money owed to you.

-Once you have served the tenant with an N4 and the tenant does not pay the rent on or before the termination date set out in the N4, you may file an Aplication L1 along with a Certificate of Service with the Landlord and Tenant Board to obtain an order to terminate the tenancy.
+Once you have served the tenant with a N4, if the tenant does not pay the rent on or before the termination date set out in the N4, you may file an L1 Application along with a Certificate of Service with the Landlord and Tenant Board to obtain an order to terminate the tenancy.

 I have been trying to collect past due rent and hydro charges from my tenant.
 What is the procedure?

-You may have to serve her with the legal notice of early termination for non-payment of rent which is the Form N4.
-You can serve her this notice by hand, but if that’s not possible the notice can usually be slipped under the door, placed in the mailbox or where mail is ordinarily delivered or it can be sent by regular mail.
-Once she receives the notice she has fourteen days to pay the arrears of rent and if not then you can file an application with the Landlord and Tenant Board for early termination of the tenancy.
+You may have to serve the tenant with the legal notice of early termination for non-payment of rent which is the Form N4, do no include utility charges on this notice.
+You can serve the notice by hand, but if that’s not possible the notice can usually be slipped under the door, placed in the mailbox or where mail is ordinarily delivered or it can be sent by regular mail (if sending by mail add 5 days for mailing time).
+Once the tenant receives the notice they will have fourteen days to pay the arrears of rent.
+If they do not pay, you can file an application with the Landlord and Tenant Board for early termination of the tenancy.
+For forms visit- https://tribunalsontario.ca/ltb/forms/#landlord-forms.

 I have a tenant who is persistently late when paying rent.
 When can I go to the Board for eviction?